Recreational Pot is Officially Legal in California

 But in a state where marijuana has been widely available for so long, the enthusiasm was relatively muted.
 Outside a dispensary in neighboring Berkeley only a handful of customers waited in line before sales began.

 California is the sixth state to introduce the sale of recreational marijuana, after Colorado, Washington, Oregon, Alaska and Nevada.
-Massachusetts and potentially Maine are expected to begin sales this year.
+Massachusetts and potentially Maine are expected to begin sales later this year.

 Legalization here may further raise tensions between the state and federal drug enforcement officials led by Attorney General Jeff Sessions, a vocal opponent of legalization.
 The federal Drug Enforcement Administration considers marijuana a Schedule 1 drug, the same category as heroin.